The NSCA-ng Protocol, Version 1

 The first request issued by the client (after establishing the TLS session)

-request, the last request issued by the client MUST be a QUIT
+MOIN request, the last request issued by the client MUST be a QUIT or

 The remaining part of this document describes the possible client requests